Cyber-Physical Systems Security: A Comprehensive Review of Anomaly Detection Techniques: Abstract

 \section{Abstract}

-In our increasingly interconnected world, Cyber-Physical Systems (CPS) play a crucial role in industries like healthcare, transportation, and manufacturing by combining physical processes with computing power.
-These systems, however, face many challenges, especially regarding security and system faults.
-Anomalies in CPS may indicate unexpected problems, from sensor malfunctions to cyber-attacks, and must be detected to prevent failures that can cause harm or disrupt services.
-This paper provides an overview of the different ways researchers have approached anomaly detection in CPS.
-We categorize and compare methods like machine learning, deep learning, mathematical models, invariant, and hybrid techniques.
-Our goal is to help readers understand the strengths and weaknesses of these methods and how they can be used to create safer, more reliable CPS.
-By identifying the gaps in current solutions, we aim to encourage future research that will make CPS more secure and adaptive in our increasingly automated world.
+In an increasingly interconnected world, Cyber-Physical Systems (CPS) are essential to critical industries like healthcare, transportation, and manufacturing, merging physical processes with computational intelligence.
+However, the security of these systems is a major concern.
+Anomalies, whether from sensor malfunctions or cyberattacks, can lead to catastrophic failures, making effective detection vital for preventing harm and service disruptions.
+This paper provides a comprehensive review of anomaly detection techniques in CPS.
+We categorize and compare various methods, including data-driven approaches (machine learning, deep learning, machine learning-deep learning ensemble), model-driven approaches (mathematical, invariant-based), hybrid data-model approaches (Physics-Informed Neural Networks), and system-oriented approaches.
+Our analysis highlights the strengths and weaknesses of each technique, offering a practical guide for creating safer and more reliable systems.
+By identifying current research gaps, we aim to inspire future work that will enhance the security and adaptability of CPS in our automated world.